zetsin/cool5/README.md

-# transmit
+# cool5
-proxy to socks5
+proxy for socks5